 The park boasts an interesting mix of prairie lands and rocky hills and is the meeting point between the Great Plains of the central United States and the Badlands of the Dakotas.

-With a car and some walking shoes, you can enjoy everything this Western North Dakota park has to offer in just a few days or spend more time exploring, adventuring, or getting cozy by the campfire at one of the park’s campsites.
+With a car and some walking shoes, you can enjoy everything this Western North Dakota park offers in just a few days or spend more time exploring, adventuring, or getting cozy by the campfire at one of the park’s campsites.

 Want to know where to start and where to end up during your tour of this magnificent wilderness?
-Let’s explore some of the best things to do in Theodore Roosevelt National Park.
+Let’s explore some of Theodore Roosevelt National Park’s best things to do.

-- Best Things to Do in Theodore Roosevelt National Park
+- Things to Do in Theodore Roosevelt National Park

 - 1. Visit the Theodore Roosevelt Maltese Cross Ranch Cabin